lumip/CompactCryptoGroupAlgebra/README.md

 Console.WriteLine("Bob   - Result: {0}", sharedSecretBob);
 ```

 Note that all operations specific to the DH key exchange only use the abstract interfaces.
-By instantiating them using `new ECCryptoGroup(...)` we can make replace the multiplicative group with elliptic curves in our key exchange without changing anything about else about the implementation.
+By instantiating them using `new CurveCryptoGroup(...)` we can make replace the multiplicative group with elliptic curves in our key exchange without changing anything about else about the implementation.

 ## Organization